 A POLST form is a doctor's order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A POLST form may be used in addition to -- or instead of -- a DNR order.
 The POLST form may also provide other information about your wishes for end-of-life health care, as explained below.

 A health care professional can help you create a POLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
+If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.
 To be valid, the POLST form must be signed by a qualified health care provider, such as a doctor or nurse practitioner.
-If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.
+You or your legally appointed health care representative should also sign the form.

 In Oregon, a POLST form is usually printed on bright pink paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-An Advance Directive provides more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POLST form, you do not need a DNR order, but you should still complete an Advance Directive to provide a full set of wishes about your care.
+An advance directive provides more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For more information about making an Advance Directive, see Oregon Living Wills and Advance Directives: What You Need to Know.

-To learn more, and to view an example of the Oregon POLST form, visit www.polst.org.
+To view an example of the Oregon POLST form, visit POLST Oregon.
+For more information, see the website of the Oregon Health Authority.
 To prepare a POLST form for yourself or a loved one, talk to your doctor.

 For general information about how to document your health care wishes, see the Living Wills & Medical Powers of Attorney section of Nolo.com.